|Nutritional Guidelines (per serving)|

 I have recipes for Bajadera torte and chocolate Bajadera torte on my site but they are my interpretation of the authentic torte.
 Mia Dragovic from Osijek, Croatia, provided this recipe for the real thing.
 It is flat and resembles a real piece of Bajadera chocolate, for which the dessert is named.

-This is an easy no-cook, no-bake dessert that the kids can help make.
-This would make a terrific edible gift especially if wrapped in a pretty box.
+This is an easy no-bake dessert that the kids can help make.
+It would make a terrific edible gift especially if wrapped in a pretty box.

 - 7 ounces butter biscuits (like Petite Beurre)